Tremirre/NewsFuse/README.md

 ### Chrome extension

-The chrome extension is a simple javascript application that parses the DOM of the current page and sends the text to the Flask application for processing.
+The chrome extension is a simple javascript application that parses the DOM of the current page and sends the text to the FastAPI application for processing.
 It then receives the result and highlights the biased sentences.

-### Flask application
+### FastAPI application

-The Flask application is a simple REST API that receives the text corpus from the chrome extension, splits it to sentences with [nltk](https://www.nltk.org/) and sends it to pretrained BERT classifier.
+The FastAPI application is a simple REST API that receives the text corpus from the chrome extension, splits it to sentences with [nltk](https://www.nltk.org/) and sends it to pretrained BERT classifier.

 The classifier is a simple transformer with a linear layer on top of it, trained on [MBIC](https://www.kaggle.com/datasets/timospinde/mbic-a-media-bias-annotation-dataset) dataset.
 It uses [preprocessing layer](https://tfhub.dev/tensorflow/bert_en_uncased_preprocess/3) and small [BERT model](https://tfhub.dev/tensorflow/small_bert/bert_en_uncased_L-8_H-128_A-2/2) from [TensorFlow Hub](https://tfhub.dev/).

-After the classification, the Flask application sends the result back to the chrome extension in form of sentence-classification pairs.
+After the classification, the FastAPI application sends the result back to the chrome extension in form of sentence-classification pairs.

 The translation mode is implemented by replacing the biased sentences with their unbiased counterparts using OpenAI's [GPT-3.5-turbo](https://openai.com/blog/better-language-models/) model via API,yet due to restrictions of the model the quality of translations varies heavily.

-The flask app is intended to be deployed as Azure Function, yet it can be run locally as well.
+The FastAPI app is intended to be deployed as Azure Function, yet it can be run locally as well.

 ## Controls